 The big deal of the day was the check-in and registration at the race start in San Marcos.
 After a short drive, we pulled into a park at the registration site.
 A race official directed us to drop off our boat and gear and come back out and park a quarter-mile away.
 So naturally we located a parking spot close to the registration tent and left our vehicle there for the duration.
 We found a shaded area to put the canoe and began unloading our gear.
 It was very hot and humid – a lot like Central Florida.
 A race official named Jed checked to make sure we had all of the required gear.
 We also had to list everything else that we were bringing like: duct tape, spare batteries, extra lights, sleeping pads, etc. Jed told us that our cell phone was supposed to be in a vacuum sealed bag.
 The race officials did not have a vacuum sealer on site, so they allowed us to put the phone in a zip lock bag which we sealed with duct tape and Jed signed over the duct tape.
 The rest of the process went smoothly and Tom and I were officially registered.
-The prerace meeting was delayed about 40 minutes, which gave us time to look over the other boats click here.
+The prerace meeting was delayed about 40 minutes, which gave us time to look over the other boats click the following article.